I’ve done the Slea Head Drive 9 or 10 times over the years and it never gets old.

 If you follow the route from our Slea Head map, you’ll spin over Milltown Bridge and make your way past the lush woodlands at Burnham before arriving at stop 1 below.
-Here’s a quick outline of the stops:

 1. Ventry Beach

 Hop out of the car (or off the bike) and make your way to Ventry Beach.
 This beach is around 3km long and backs up onto a small dune system and lake.

 Ventry Beach is one of the lesser trodden beaches on the Dingle Peninsula.
 It’s a gorgeous sandy blue flag beach that’s the perfect spot for a little ramble.
 Stretch the legs and gulp down a lungful of fresh air.